Dominican Republic cuisine: Middle Eastern dishes

-Few dishes have been adopted from a wave of Lebanese immigration into the Dominican Republic.
-Drastic changes from the traditional Middle Eastern, starting with the preparation, and just as importantly, using beef instead of lamb, and leaving out many spices (cumin, cardamom, coriander seeds, saffron, and others), herbs (rosemary, mint, dill, marjoram, Greek oregano, and others), spice blends (za'atar and baharat), seeds, and nuts (pine nuts, pistachios, sesame seeds, hazel nuts, and others).
-Many of these dishes would be served with a sauce while in the Dominican Republic they are served alone.
-Much of these spices and flavoring have been replaced with Dominican oregano, bell peppers, and chicken bouillon.
+A few dishes have been adopted from a wave of Lebanese immigration into the Dominican Republic.
+These dishes reflect significant changes from the traditional Middle Eastern, including the preparation, using beef instead of lamb, and leaving out many spices (cumin, cardamom, coriander seeds, saffron, and others), herbs (rosemary, mint, dill, marjoram, Greek oregano, and others), spice blends (za'atar and baharat), seeds, and nuts (pine nuts, pistachios, sesame seeds, hazelnuts, and others).
+Many of these dishes are traditionally served with a sauce in the Middle East, while in the Dominican Republic they are served alone.
+Many of these spices and flavoring have been replaced with Dominican oregano, bell peppers, and chicken bouillon.